Pumpkin Snickerdoodle Cookies

-Soft and chewy pumpkin snickerdoodle cookies are a must-bake this fall! they are packed with punmpkin pie spice and are easy to make.
-These pumpkin snickerdoodle cookies are Grain-free, gluten-free, dairy-free, and Paleo-friendly.
+Soft and chewy pumpkin snickerdoodle cookies are a must-bake this fall!
+They are packed with pumpkin pie spice and are easy to make.
+Made with almond flour, they are a delicious treat that everyone can enjoy!

 These soft and chewy pumpkin-spiced snickerdoodle cookies have quickly become one of my sweet favorites this fall.